Liberian healthcare workers call off Ebola strike

 The strike, which began on Monday, garnered poor support and most hospitals and clinics in the West African country had been operating normally.

-Liberia is the country hardest-hit by the outbreak of the viral haemorrhagic fever that has killed more than 4,400 people, mostly in three West African nations, including Sierra Leone and Guinea.
+Liberia is the country hardest-hit by the outbreak of the viral hemorrhagic fever that has killed more than 4,400 people, mostly in three West African nations, including Sierra Leone and Guinea.

 "We have called for the strike action to be called off on humanitarian grounds," said George Williams, secretary-general of the National Health Workers Association of Liberia.